-Which is major Fridge Logic for those who know the engineering of high heels.
+- Which is major Fridge Logic for those who know the engineering of high heels.
 If you tried to wear them sans heel you'd be walking around with your toes pointed nearly 90 degrees straight up.

-Played with in the Discworld book Lords and Ladies, when Nanny Ogg remembers her youth, when she and Granny Weatherwax were being chased by men with...uh..."romantic" intentions across the fields: "She could outrun any man.
+- Played with in the Discworld book Lords and Ladies, when Nanny Ogg remembers her youth, when she and Granny Weatherwax were being chased by men with...uh..."romantic" intentions across the fields: "She could outrun any man.
 Now me, I just tripped over the first old branch I came up to.
 Took me ages to find one, sometimes."

-Subverted in the novel Shadowman where, when female lead Lissa breaks her heel walking through a marsh, she simply throws them away (we then get a brief, but...uh, detailed description of how the marsh feels on her bare feet.
+- Subverted in the novel Shadowman where, when female lead Lissa breaks her heel walking through a marsh, she simply throws them away (we then get a brief, but...uh, detailed description of how the marsh feels on her bare feet.

 Spike: I mean honestly, what kind of retard wears heels like that in a dark alley?
 Take two steps and break your bloody ankle.

-Woman in alley:[annoyed] I was just trying to get home.
+Woman in alley: (annoyed) I was just trying to get home.

 Spike: Well, get a cab, you moron!

-Susan Foreman, the Doctor's granddaughter in Doctor Who, has this happen to her a lot.
+- Susan Foreman, the Doctor's granddaughter in Doctor Who, has this happen to her a lot.
 Apparently, the Gallifreyian superior physiology doesn't include the ankles.

-A Kids in the Hall sketch featured some teenagers who were attempting to run from some slow, lurching zombies where the female kept breaking her heel at inappropriate moments, removing the offending shoe, and then breaking a magically reappearing shoe again moments later.
+- A The Kids in the Hall sketch featured some teenagers who were attempting to run from some slow, lurching zombies where the female kept breaking her heel at inappropriate moments, removing the offending shoe, and then breaking a magically reappearing shoe again moments later.

-In Valkyria Chronicles, Welken and Alicia are thrown off a cliff by an artillery bombardment and have to cross through enemy-held territory to rendezvous with their comrades.
+- In Valkyria Chronicles, Welken and Alicia are thrown off a cliff by an artillery bombardment and have to cross through enemy-held territory to rendezvous with their comrades.
 Unfortunately, Alicia twisted her ankle in the fall, which makes dodging the enemy's patrols and random mortar fire that much more difficult.

-The Pokémon move Grass Knot invokes this.
+- The Pokémon move Grass Knot invokes this.
 It uses grass to trip the opponent.
 The amount of damage depends on the opponent's weight.

-Lampshaded in the Angry Beavers Halloween special.
+- Lampshaded in The Angry Beavers Halloween special.
 The beavers and Toluca Lake are fleeing monsters when she falls over and breaks an ankle.
 A few seconds later, she breaks her other ankle, and finally breaks both of her ankles again.

 Daggett: Why don't we just cut the darn things off?!

-From the She-Ra: Princess of Power pilot film, The Secret of the Sword, while running from a monster, Bo trips over a vine (root?).
+- From the She-Ra: Princess of Power pilot film, The Secret of the Sword, while running from a monster, Bo trips over a vine (root?).
 Interesting how this plays out almost like if he were a girl (the more classic scenario), including how he just lies there waiting to get rescued instead of trying to get up and keep running.
 Although technically, the monster just offscreen teleported to in front of him anyway, so maybe he thought it was useless by that point to run anywhere.

-Rings were issued to spies which had a small sharp hook for slashing tires.
+- Rings were issued to spies which had a small sharp hook for slashing tires.
 You presumably wouldn't have time to slash more than one if you were being chased, but it would buy time.